-Prolactin is a hormone secreted by anterior portion of the pituitary gland.
-At cellular level, prolactin helps in cell growth, maturation, differentiation and also survival.
+Prolactin is a hormone secreted by the anterior portion of the pituitary gland.
+At the cellular level, prolactin helps in cell growth, maturation, differentiation, and also survival.

 In a normal, healthy human being, prolactin is responsible for carrying out as well as regulating the following functions;